minprog/app-studio/10 Design/40 Paper prototype/30 Assessment.md

 * Why did you choose those specific use cases (what do they say about the use of the application as a whole)?
 * To what extend do the results support your conclusions?

-Therefore, the following aspects/sections must be present in your report:

-__Conceptual model__:

-- 10 pt: one model with accompanying describing text, in which amongst others the choice of model type is supported by arguments.
-- 5 pt: only a model, or only describing text
-- 0 pt: no model, no text.

-__Use cases__:

-- 10 pt: 2 unique use cases, choice of use case motivated by representativeness for whole app
-- 5 pt: 1 unique use cases, choice of use case motivated by representativeness for whole app
-- 0 pt: 0 unique use cases

-__Screen designs__:

-- 10 pt: detailed screens + interactions for each use case
-- 5 pt: some details missing, too much magic in interaction (implicit)
-- 0 pt: almost or no screens

-__Structure/screen flow__:

-- 10 pt: structure/screen flow of all screens used use cases
-- 0 pt: no structure

 __Video__: